 #3 Support And Guidance

-A mentor provides guidance and support at times when it can become easy to get overwhelmed or discouraged.
+A mentor provides guidance and support at times when it can become easy to get overwhelmed, anxious, or discouraged.

 As an entrepreneur, there will inevitably be times when things don’t go as planned and you hit a rough patch.
 This is when it’s helpful to have a mentor who can offer support and guidance.
 They will share their own experiences of how they, or others overcame and navigated their way around similar challenges and give you advice on how you might move forward.